artefactual-sdps/enduro/README.md

 ```
 tilt down
 ```
+Note that it will take some time to delete the persistent volumes when you run `tilt down` and flushing the existing data does not delete the cluster.
+To delete the volumes immediately, you can delete the cluster.

 ### Delete the cluster

-Deleting the cluster will remove all the resources from above and delete the PV in the environment, but it will also remove the container registry with the Docker images and the cluster container from the host.
+Deleting the cluster will remove all the resources immediatly, deleting cluster container from the host.
 With k3d, run:

 ```
 k3d cluster delete sdps-local